-Interest expense, net, for the three months ended September 30, 2018 decreased \$71 to \$618 compared to \$689 for the three months ended September 30, 2017, primarily due to lower principal balances.
+Interest expense, net, for the three months ended December 31, 2018 decreased (\$178) to \$501 compared to \$679 for the three months ended December 31, 2017.
+This decrease is primarily due to interest income in the three month ended December 31, 2018.

-Share of (Loss) from Joint Venture
+Share of Income (Loss) from Joint Venture

-The Company's share of the loss from its joint venture for the three months ended September 30, 2018 was (\$28), compared to (\$220) for the three months ended September 30, 2017, the loss primarily consists of salaries and other administrative costs, offset by a gross profit from sales of \$23 and by the Company's share of the JV's change in biological asset of \$267, as the joint venture had buds on the plant and dried bud in inventory on September 30, 2018.
-The value of the biological asset is the effective gross margin (revenues in excess of costs of goods) for the buds that existed on the plant and in inventory on September 30, 2018.
+The Company's share of income from its Joint Venture for the three months ended December 31, 2018 was \$2,750 compared to a loss of (\$35) for the three months ended December 31, 2017.
+The income primarily consists of the change in biological asset offset by salaries and other administrative costs.
+The value of the biological asset is the effective gross margin (revenues in excess of costs of goods) for the buds that existed on the plant and in inventory on December 31, 2018.